 (3) A spouse, parent, child, or sibling of an individual identified in paragraph (1) or (2) of this definition.

 Scope of recognition or scope means the range of accrediting activities for which the Secretary recognizes an agency.
-The Secretary may place a limitation on the scope of an agency's recognition for Title IV, HEA purposes.
+The Secretary may place a limitation on the scope of an agency's recognition for title IV, HEA purposes.
 The Secretary's designation of scope defines the recognition granted according to—

-(1) Geographic area of accrediting activities;

-(2) Types of degrees and certificates covered;
+(1) Types of degrees and certificates covered;

-(3) Types of institutions and programs covered;
+(2) Types of institutions and programs covered;